Please ensure Javascript is enabled for purposes of website accessibility

 Education Series

-The Entrepreneur and Small Business Education Series is a partnership between the Downtown Long Beach Alliance and Long Beach State University’s Institute of Innovation & Entrepreneurship.
-The education series is focused on providing the tools and skills needed to start and run a successful business.
-The Entrepreneur and Small Business Education Series is a six-week program.
-Long Beach State University will provide a certificate of accomplishment to those who complete the entire program.
+The Education Series: For Entrepreneurs and Small Businesses is an 7-week program focused on providing the tools and skills needed to start and run a successful business.
+The Institute for Innovation & Entrepreneurship will provide a Certificate of Accomplishment to those who complete the entire program.

 Sponsors